Kathmandu Bagmati Province, Nepal Travel Guide

 Waste management has a challenge in Nepal; minimize your waste contribution.

-Choose properties demonstrating environmental responsibility.
+Choose properties demonstrating environmental accountability.

 Opt for tour operators committed to sustainable tourism practices.